Renekton Build Guide by Drake6401

 Usually a jungler but can easily go top lane. try and get a lead pre 6 because her ultimate is comparable to yours.
 Dodge her poke then go in to trade her.
 Your burst will win pre 6 fights if done right.
 Post 6, is an ult vs ult match.
 If she's full HP don't dedicate to the fight.
 She lacks burst damage.

-This is an annoying lane because of his anti burst armor and Q. Mostly because of his point and click poke that steals move speed.
-You win most short trades and have better sustain.
+Build Black Blade of the Ruined King then Black Cleaver.
+This is an annoying lane because of his anti burst armor and Q. He also does loads of damage even with no items.
+I honestly can't wrap my head around the assasin level burst this guy has as a tank.
+You win most short trades and have better sustain so you do have an edge in this for a while.
 If his jungler ganks you post 6, he will absolutely ult after you if he has it.
 Know this up front and try to dash or flash dodge it because it will really set up the kill for them.

 Be wary of his short range pokes but because they are short, you can trade him after dodging it.
 Your ultimate beats his too. try not to trade with him unless he misses one of his abilities.
 Dashing behind him helps too he doesn't have very strong AOE moves.